breburdaTom/hello-world/README.md

 Then we got to the time 2 years ago I already mentioned - my second attempt.
 Well, it didn't go to well.
 I did some short interactive tutorials online.
 Did not understand much the meaning of anything. ...aaand it somehow faded away.

-The year is 2019, the month is October, last week of it.
+The year is **2019**, the month is October, last week of it.
 My friend shares an article with me about how you can learn to code and get employed within few months.
 On your own.
 For free.
 With every resource and time-plan layed out for you.
-(This one was mainly focused on Web-Development - so the holy trinity of HTML, CSS and Javascript).
+(This one was mainly focused on **Web-Development** - so the holy trinity of **HTML, CSS and Javascript**).
 This got me so hyped up!

 Since then I am studying every day for at least an hour.
 Some days it is even 4 hours.
 It completely opened up the world of computer science and technology to me - from the inside.
 I mean, I was always interested in computers, but never tried to understand them more than how can I crack this PC game that I didn't pay for.... (...I know).